-Dental bonding is not inexpensive, but compared to other types of cosmetic dentistry it is fairly affordable, and many dental insurance plans cover the cost as long as it is medically necessary for dental health such as repair or filling.
+Dental bonding is not inexpensive, but compared to other types of cosmetic dentistry it is fairly affordable, and many dental insurance plans cover the dental bonding cost as long as it is medically necessary for dental health such as repair or filling.
 Bonding will generally cost you less than porcelain veneers, or even crowns.
-On average, if you wonder how much does bonding cost, the answer is between $ 300 and 600 per tooth.
+On average, if you wonder how much does dental bonding Miami, the answer is between $ 300 and 600 per tooth.

-Your overall cost will depend on a few things.
+Your overall dental bonding cost will depend on a few things.

 - First and foremost – how many teeth need to be bonded.
 Obviously the more teeth you have done, the more expensive the project will be.